AndreasHeger/CGATReport/doc/Roadmap.rst

     check if it is possible to use rpy as rendering engine and for statistical tests.

---force option
-    add --clean or --force option to sphinxreport-test or build automatically force a new build.
-See also the corresponding sphinx-build options.

 optional pdf support
     pdf rendering takes a while and could be post-poned until final document is produced.
 Similarly, pdf scatter plots with many points take a long while to render and these should be thinned.

-add hinton plot
-   add hinton plot (see http://www.scipy.org/Cookbook/Matplotlib)

 investigate netCDF/HFS5 support
    as data sources or as ways to store the data instead of shelve?

-datatypes
-   The current nomenclature of datatypes is non-intuitive.
-Do away with it and have each Renderer test for correctly formatted input?

 Version 1.1
 ===========